head to california with renee carey's sun-kissed straight ups | look | i-D

 What is your New Year's resolution?
 Read more books.

-Look: From London, to Paris, to New York and beyond, i-D meet the young dreamers and activists, straight up.
+Look: From London, to Paris, to New York, and beyond, i-D meets the young dreamers and activists, straight up.

 Ariel Beesley, 27, East Hollywood

 What are you wearing?
-I love sets so I'm wearing my favourite one.
+I love sets so I'm wearing my favorite one.
 And ever since I went to Paris I can't take this beret off.

 How would your friends describe you?
 Ahh this is always a strange question to answer.
 Always laughing?
 Silly?